 Up the ante: Hold a raffle or contest for everyone that purchases a yearbook.
 To increase the number of participants, make the prize more than just tacky swag.
 Raffle off donated items like gift cards, spa services, or even gadgets and electronics.
 Each time a yearbook is purchased, hand out a raffle ticket.
 You can build up the excitement and competition by setting a deadline date for buying a yearbook and receiving a raffle ticket.

 Target parents: Even if students don’t realize they want a yearbook at the present time, their parents do.
 Parents understand the nostalgia that comes with the yearbook – so play to this.
 Call and send mailings home to parents, and remind them that they don’t have to wait for their son or daughter to purchase – they can do it for them.

 The mob squad: If your yearbook committee is up for it, hold a flash mob.
 It doesn’t mean everyone has to bust out their best dance moves.
 But if people hear the music pumping and other students getting excited about something, they will get on board.
 An alternative is to hold a freeze – while everyone is on their way to lunch, have the entire committee freeze in the hallway at the same moment, and then make an announcement to buy a yearbook.

 Community involvement: Go to the local hangouts and display some marketing materials.
 This could be a pizza shop students frequent, practice fields, the library, etc. You could even stop by open mic night, band performances, or school plays and make a quick yearbook announcement between sets or acts.

-These are just a few things you can do for some guerilla marketing, but don’t stop here!
-TreeRing offers an illustrious e-book for marketing your yearbook – so grab a copy and brief yourself on a variety of other marketing techniques!
+These are just a few things you can do for some unique yearbook marketing, but don’t stop here!
+Treering offers an illustrious e-book for marketing your yearbook – so grab a copy and brief yourself on a variety of other creative marketing techniques!